Skip to main content

 Both work with virtual surround sound software.
 Some of them have built-in processors to work with a specific surround sound standard.

 Both have their advantages and limitations.
 Wired ones are more flexible in terms of where you can use them and for how long.
-Wireless headphones usually need some USB dongle to transfer audio to your headset.
-You also have to charge them every now or then, although most of them offer a 3.5mm port for wired listening as well.
+Wireless headphones usually need a USB dongle to transfer audio to your headset.
+You also have to charge them, although most offer a 3.5mm port for wired listening as well.